From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Method: The Neurosymbolic Pipeline

-Since these potential offers usually contain several pages and numerous layout elements (text, tables, diagrams), the LLM does not work directly with the entire raw text.
-Instead, this raw text is divided into a series of meaningful text excerpts (chunks).
-For this purpose, it is divided into overlapping text areas.
-For each predicate $p_k$, we then formulate a predicate-specific query and evaluate the chunks based on this.
-We use a multi-stage search module for this.
-First, a lexical ranking of the chunks is determined based on the Best Matching (BM25) ranking algorithm \cite{Robertson.2009}.
-This is followed by a semantic re-ranking, namely embedding similarity and an LLM-based cross-encoder.
-Only the chunks with the best evaluation are used to determine the truth values of the respective predicate \cite{Lewis.2020,Lin.2022}.
-For the predicate layer, we compare two different LLM-based extraction methods that follow different self-evaluation and aggregation strategies -- a multi-class self-reflection approach (MCSR) \cite{Bodhwani.2025} and a confidence-informed self-consistency approach (CISC) \cite {Taubenfeld.2025}.
-Both provide a numerical value in $[0,1]$ for each predicate within a potential offer, which is interpreted as a soft truth value.
-However, they differ in terms of the type of LLM queries and aggregation.
-After that, an LTN is used \cite{Badreddine.2022,Donadello.2017,Serafini.2016} to make a decision about the validity of the potential offers based on these truth values.
-LTNs integrate fuzzy logic rules with continuous predicate values in a differentiable framework.
-In our LLM+LTN variants, we train gating parameters with a supervised Binary Cross-Entropy (BCE) loss function.
-The predicate values $\mathbf{p}(d)$ are used as continuous inputs to apply explicit domain-specific rules.
-These can formally describe the predicates to form a global decision \texttt{IS\_VALID\_OFFER} (e.g., that a valid offer usually has a title, an offer number, a validity period, and payment and delivery terms, and at the same time there are no strong indicators for \texttt{NOT\_OFFER}).
-To evaluate the performance of the approach and the contribution of the predicate layer, the LTN, and the logical backend, we compare the presented neurosymbolic pipeline in different variations as well as with current alternatives (see \cref{sec:models}).
+In our LLM+LTN variants (see \cref{sec:pipeline_mcsr}), we train gating parameters with a supervised Binary Cross-Entropy (BCE) loss function.} The predicate values $\mathbf{p}(d)$ are used as continuous inputs to apply explicit domain-specific rules. \opt{long}{These can formally describe the predicates to form a global decision \texttt{IS\_VALID\_OFFER} (e.g. that a valid offer usually has a title, an offer number, a validity period, payment and delivery terms, and at the same time there are no strong indicators for \texttt{NOT\_OFFER}).
+To evaluate the performance of the approach and the contribution of the predicate layer, the LTN, and the logical backend, we compare the presented neurosymbolic pipeline in different variations as well as with current alternatives (see \cref{sec:models}).}